-Alcohol and/or Drug Assessment - An assessment of substance use by an independent agency.
-The student must follow through with all recommendations from the assessment for the sanction to be considered complete.
+Alcohol and/or Drug Assessment - An assessment of substance use by an independent agency, which may include recommendations for additional resources.

 AlcoholEDU Course - An interactive, online program designed to inform students about how alcohol affects the body, mind, perceptions and behaviors.
 Verification of completion will be required.